Setting The Scene

 Sustainability and positive environmental outcomes, rather than area based payments, are going to become the drivers for continued financial support for all farming businesses.
 Now is a good time to review and plan for profitability.

-Current financial support – in the form of direct payments - is calculated to represent, on average, 61% of the profit generated across all farm settings in the UK.
+Traditional financial support – in the form of direct payments - was calculated to represent, on average, 60% of the profit generated across all farm settings in the UK.
 It is widely agreed that if you take beef and sheep farms alone, this proportion of annual profits is greater still.

 Why do YOU need a health plan?